Aja (album): Title and packaging

-The title of the album is pronounced "Asia" (like the continent).
-Donald Fagen has said Aja was the name of a Korean woman who married the brother of one of his high-school friends.
+The title of the album is pronounced the same as "Asia".
+Fagen has said Aja was the name of a Korean woman who married the brother of one of his high-school friends.
 The album cover features a photograph by Hideki Fujii of Japanese model and actress Sayoko Yamaguchi, and was designed by Patricia Mitsui and Geoff Westen.
 The inside photos of Fagen and Becker were taken by Becker and Dorothy A. White.